MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 ## Filter data

-If you want to, filter the data to ingest only files that begin end with specific characters.

-For example, filter for all files with a *.csv* extension.
+If you want to, filter the data to ingest only files in a specific folder path or with a particular file extension.

 :::image type="content" source="media/generate-lightingest-command/filter-data-lightingest.png" alt-text="Screenshot of filtering data in the source tab of the Ingest new data screen.":::